Research and Publication Ethics

 The Journal requires authors to declare all competing interests including financial or non-financial support related to their work.
 Where authors have no competing interests, the statement should read “The author(s) declare(s) that they have no competing interests”.
 The editor may ask for further information relating to competing interests.

-Statement of informed consent and Institutional Review Board approval
+Statement of Informed Consent and Institutional Review Board Approval

 Copies of written informed consents should be kept for studies on human subjects.
 For the clinical studies with human subjects, there should be a certificate, an agreement, or the approval by the Institutional Review Board (IRB) of the author's affiliated institution.
 If necessary, the editor or reviewers may request copies of these documents to resolve questions about IRB approval and study conduct.